Here Are Your 2017 MTV Video Music Award Winners

 Ed Sheeran - “Shape of You” (Asylum/Atlantic Records)

-Harry Styles - “Sign Of The Times” (Columbia Records)
+Harry Styles - “Sign of the Times” (Columbia Records)

 Fifth Harmony ft.
 Gucci Mane - “Down” (Syco Music/Epic Records)

 Katy Perry ft.
-Skip Marley - “Chained To The Rhythm” (Capitol Records)
+Skip Marley - “Chained to the Rhythm” (Capitol Records)

 Miley Cyrus - “Malibu” (RCA Records)

-Best Hip Hop Video
+Best Hip-Hop Video

 Kendrick Lamar - “HUMBLE.”
 (TDE/Aftermath/Interscope)